JonathanHarper/fractal-explorer/README.md

 # Fractal Explorer

-This was done as part of a University assignment.
+Note: this was done as part of a University assignment.

 ### INSTRUCTIONS